-From the North and East via Interstate 79, use Exit 57 onto US Route 19 South to State Route 55.
+From the north and east via Interstate 79, use exit 57 onto US 19 south to WV 55.
 Take WV 55 through Richwood to the Falls of Hills Creek.
 Approximately 65 miles from Exit 57.

-From South and East via Interstate 64 use Exit 169 onto US 219 North to State Route 39/55.
+From south and east via Interstate 64 use Exit 169 onto US 219 north to WV 39/55.
 West on WV 39/55 to Falls of Hills Creek.
 Approximately 42 miles from Exit 169 in Lewisburg.
 Some information and directions courtesy of USDA Forest Service website.